Sept 24

 #3 Narrow down the architecture and framework

-The exemplary architecture is critical to implementing the AI agents effectively.
+The right architecture is critical to implementing AI agents effectively.
 CIOs must decide whether to use existing frameworks or develop custom solutions tailored to the organization’s specific needs.
-For example, Atomicwork’s customized multi agent framework enables businesses to build solutions that fit multiple internal workflows across departments.
+For example, Atomicwork’s customized multi-agent framework enables businesses to build solutions that fit multiple internal workflows across departments.
 This offers better control and scalability compared to generic AI models.

 The custom-built framework allows for better integration with the enterprise's existing tools and adaptation to evolving business needs.